Jubraj001/Jubraj001/README.md

 ### I am keen on learning new technologies and try to better my skills each day.

-- 🔭 I’m currently working on an Airbnb Clone
+- 🔭 I’m currently working on a small project
 - 🌱 I’m currently learning React
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I used to play guitar and was a Karate Orange Belt